KaranJani/Tableau-Projects/README.md

 ### Content
 The file athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
 The columns are:

-ID - Unique number for each athlete
+ID - Unique number for each athlete;
 Name - Athlete's name
 Sex - M or F
 Age - Integer